 How has your life experience made you the leader you are today?

-How has your previous employment experience aided your tenure at IFAW?
+How has your previous employment experience aided your position at Yahoo Makers?

-What have the highlights and challenges been during your tenure at IFAW?
+What have the highlights and challenges been during your tenure at Yahoo Makers?

 How do you maintain a work/life balance?